einoayk/cirq_circuit_optimizer/README.md

 ### Generating random circuits

-src/generate_random_circuits/circuit_generator.py includes a function called random_circuit which takes as input the number of qubits (n_qubits) and the number of random templates added to the circuit (n_templates).
+src/random_circuit_generator.py includes a function called create_random_circuit which takes as input the number of qubits (n_qubits) and the number of random templates added to the circuit (n_templates).
 The templates are the circuits on the left hand side of the circuit identities in the problem statement.
 The function creates a Cirq circuit with the specified number of qubits and for the specified number of times it selects one of the templates at random and appends it to the end of the circuit.
 The qubits that are acted on in each new template are chosen randomly.
 Also the number of CNOT-gates in template a and d are randomly chosen.

 ### Transformers